nikitavoloboev/moonbit/README.md

 ### Learn
 #### [iBooks](https://www.apple.com/ibooks/)
-- Aside from PDFs that I read in PDF Expert, I also read `.epub` books which this app handles really well.
+- Aside from PDFs that I read in PDF Expert, I also read `.epub` books which this app handles well.
 It also syncs my notes and highlights as I read the book.

 #### [V for Wiki](http://v-for-wiki.com) - Wiki reader
-- A really amazing and beautiful Wikipedia reader.
+- Amazing and beautiful Wikipedia reader.
 The typography of it and the design makes you explore and easily get lost in reading the wiki.

 #### [Medium](https://itunes.apple.com/us/app/medium/id828256236?mt=8) - Online publishing platform
 - Use the app to read articles on Medium.

 #### [Trello](https://itunes.apple.com/us/app/trello/id461504587?mt=8) - Project management tool
 - All of my [ideas](https://trello.com/b/alB1ryRP) and plans live on Trello.
-The app makes accessing any Trello board I need really quick.
+The app makes accessing any Trello board I need quickly.

 #### [Anki](https://anki.tenderapp.com/kb/anki-ecosystem/why-does-ankimobile-cost-more-than-a-typical-mobile-app) - Intelligent flash cards
 - I often use it to review cars I have made.
 It uses very powerful [spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) to memorise things into your long term memory.